ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 // ...
 ```

 You will notice that there is a big, fat, ugly `ARG*` parameter hanging around all of these functions.
 That is because, as stated before, plain ISO C cannot handle passing the data around unless it's part of a function's arguments.
-Because the actual core of the Man-or-Boy experiment is the ability to refer to specific calues of `k` that exist during the recursive run of the program, we need to actually **modify the function signature** and thereby cheat some of the implicit Man-or-Boy requirements of not passing the value in directly.
+Because the actual core of the Man-or-Boy experiment is the ability to refer to specific values of `k` that exist during the recursive run of the program, we need to actually **modify the function signature** and thereby cheat some of the implicit Man-or-Boy requirements of not passing the value in directly.
 Here's what `ARG` looks like:

 ```cpp
 typedef struct arg {